cloudcaptainhq/cloudcaptainhq.github.io/getstarted/play.md

         </div>
         <div class="col-md-10">
             <div>
-                <blockquote>We’ve decided to deploy our Play application to AWS using Boxfuse
+                <blockquote>We’ve decided to deploy our Play application to AWS using CloudCaptain
                     which was perfect for this need.
 A super quick deployment of a Play application to an AWS instance (also requires an AWS account of course).
 Without the overhead of all the usual setup and